RadicallyOpen/RadicallyOpen/onlinesupport.markdown

 ---

 We offer online support for RO DBT delegates who attend Intensive Training courses.
 After we have received payment for attending the course, you will be sent an invitation to the website.
-We currently use coursesites for this.

 To access the course, go to [RO-DBT Online](https://www.coursesites.com/s/_RO-2014).
 Then click ‘Login as an enrolled student’.
 This should take you straight to the page.
 Please note: you should have registered first.